Am0stafa/send-and-download-files/README.md

 # Send and download files

 This project is a Java-based file-sharing application that allows a client to send files to a server.
 The server can preview and choose to download these files.
 The application employs Java Swing for the graphical user interface and Java Sockets for network communication.
+One user can send to another user only

 ## Table of Contents
 1. [How It Works](#how-it-works)